rudresh051/DevOps/ComputerNetworks/Lecture003.md

 ![alt text](image-29.png)

 Note -
-1. Direct Broadcast Address can't be used as a source IP address
+1. Directed Broadcast Address can't be used as a source IP address
-2. Direct Broadcast Address will always be used as Destination IP address
+2. Directed Broadcast Address will always be used as Destination IP address

 example 2  of direct broadcast -
 ![alt text](image-30.png)